Josseyo/Salon/README.md

     Displays detailed information about the selected event, including images, descriptions, and purchase options.
 </div>

+---

-### Shopping Bag
+### Checkout Page
 ![Shopping Bag](documentation/features/sitepages/checkout.png)

 Displays all items currently in the user's shopping basket.
 Users get a message if their basket is empty, otherwise they will see a list of events that they have selected with a button to navigate to the events page, and another to navigate to the checkout page.

 ![Shopping Bag](documentation/features/sitepages/toast_remove_item_from_bag.png)

-A toast message is shown when item is removed from bag.
+A toast message is shown when item is removed from bag to give direct feedback.

+---

 ### Checkout Page
 ![Secure Checkout](documentation/features/sitepages/secure_checkout.png)

-Displays an order summary of the items that are being prepared for purchase with accompanying item details.
+Checkout Page displays an order summary of the items that are being prepared for purchase with accompanying item details.
 Displays a total cost of the order to the user.
 The user also sees a form to fill in their personal details.
 For logged in users, these details will be pre-filled if the user has provided that information in the past.
 A checkbox allows users to save entered information to their profile.
 A payment input form exists at the bottom of the page for a user to enter their payment card information.
 A message below this warns the user that advancing will complete the purchase and incur a charge to their card.

+---

 ### Checkout Success Page
 ![Order Success](documentation/features/sitepages/checkout_success.png)

 Displays a thank you message to the user, as well as a message telling the order confirmation has been emailed.
 An order summary with all the relevant information, including a unique order number and the purchased event link is displayed.

+---

 ### Email Order Confirmation
 ![Email Order Confirmation](documentation/features/sitepages/email_order_confirmation.png)

 The order confirmation email includes the same information as the checkout success page.
 It also includes information on how to contact us for any queries.

+---

 ### About Page
 ![About Page](documentation/features/sitepages/about.png)